Affected versions: BIMcloud and BIMcloud Basic 2019.4 and above

 There are 2 main changes in the installation of BIMcloud / BIMcloud Basic:

-- BIMcloud components require Full Disk Access Permission from the system to be able to run, as these components work with data stored in Apple's protected areas, like the User Home.
-From BIMcloud 2019.4 a new tool, called Full Disk Access Tool, helps to get through the necessary steps to grant this elevated permission.
+BIMcloud components require Full Disk Access Permission from the system to be able to run, as these components work with data stored in Apple's protected areas, like the User Home.
+From BIMcloud 2019.4 a new tool, called Full Disk Access Tool, from BIMcloud 2023.3 the install, helps to get through the necessary steps to grant this elevated permission.

-How does the Full Disk Access Tool work?
+How does the Full Disk Access Tool, and Installer work?

 When the installation step of the installation / update process of the BIMcloud Manager / BIMcloud Server / Delta Cache is done, the Full Disk Access Tool automatically starts.